springernature/ee-snpaas-cli/README.md

         ├── iaas.yml
         ├── throttle-param.yml
         └── vars-release-version.yml -> ../cf-logging-boshrelease/manifest/vars-release-version.yml

+In the above structure 'cf-logging-boshrelease' is a git submodule.
+The idea is reuse resources from there (normally operations files).

 * To deploy or update the deployment called 'app-logging', execute: 'deploy app-logging'.